Jeff Bourns: Early life

-Bourns was born in Parkersburg, West Virginia in 1981.
-He spent his early years of life in Belpre, Ohio.
-His family relocated to Houston, Texas when he was a child.
+Bourns was born in Parkersburg, West Virginia in Wood County on August 18, 1981.
 He is the oldest of three boys.
+He was born with a congenital birth defect to his right leg, known as Tibial Hemimelia.
+As a result, his leg was amputated below the knee when he was two years old.
+He spent the early years of his life in Belpre, Ohio in Washington County along the Little Hocking River.
+His family relocated to Houston, Texas in 1987 and his leg was amputated once again, above the knee.
+A year later it was discovered he had Tethered spinal cord syndrome.
+He developed bacterial spinal meningitis while recovering from the operation.

 Bourns attended Clear Brook High School in Friendswood, Texas, graduating in 2000.
 He played the euphonium in the marching band and competed on his high school tennis team, playing against other able-bodied students.
 He grew up in an era where Adaptive Sports were not wide spread and well known.
 Following high school he signed a contract as an athlete with Hanger Prosthetics and Orthotics.
 Kevin Carroll built his first sprinting prosthesis in 2001.

 Bourns is a graduate of San Jacinto College.
 While attending college he was a member of Phi Beta Lambda.
 He worked in the hospitality industry as a waiter and associate manager at Truluck's restaurant and has a level one wine sommelier certification.

 Bourns is the father of one child with Lauren Nicole Frolick.
 Parker Richard Bourns was born December 16, 2004, in Pasadena, Texas.
+Jeff Bourns is married to Shelly Bourns and currently resides in Houston.